Why check DNSSEC?

 Useful resources

-- RFC 4033 - DNS Security Introduction: Introduction to DNSSEC extensions
+- RFC 4033 - DNS Security Introduction: Introduction to and requirements for the DNSSEC extensions

-- RFC 4034 - Resource Records for DNSSEC: Specification of DS, DNSKEY, RRSIG, NSEC records
+- RFC 4034 - Resource Records for DNSSEC: Specification of the DS, DNSKEY, RRSIG, and NSEC records

 - RFC 8624 - Algorithm Implementation Requirements: DNSSEC algorithm requirements